Features / Help

 • History: You can retrieve previous clips from the Clipboard history in the editor by clicking the left ◀ and right ▶ arrow buttons.
 As long as you navigate in the history clips without editing the content, QCE remains in History mode.

-• Editing: As soon as the content of the editor differs from the Clipboard or from the last retrieved History clip (after changing it in the editor, using one of the menu bar commands described below), QCE changes to Editing mode and works as any editor.
+• Editing: As soon as the content of the editor differs from the Clipboard or from the last retrieved History clip, QCE changes to Editing mode and works as any editor.
 You can add pieces of text using the Edit menu commands Copy (Ctrl + C), Cut (Ctrl + X) and Paste (Ctrl + V) as you would do with any other editor.

 • When the editor is in Synced mode